mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 #### High-level overview

-Since I'm kind of traditionalist I'll start by providing a basic, high-level overview of the architecture of our p2p chat.
+Since I'm kind of traditionalist I'll start by providing a basic, high-level overview of the architecture of our p2p (peer to peer) chat.

 ![Architecture](/images/architecture.png "Architecture")